Oil spill ruling knocks BP shares to worst one-day loss since 2010

 “It is a short-term concern, longer term BP is cash generative and I‘m sure they’ll have the funds to pay for this.”

-The fall in BP’s shares wiped some $9 billion off the British company’s market capitalization.

-Reporting by Sudip Kar-Gupta, Vikram Subhedar and Tricia Wright; editing by Kate Holton
+The fall in BP’s shares wiped some $9 billion off the British company’s market capitalisation.
+(Reporting by Sudip Kar-Gupta, Vikram Subhedar and Tricia Wright; editing by Kate Holton)